holdex/pr-time-tracker/README.md

       ![Local Triggerdotdev 3](./docs/images/local-development-setup/local-triggerdotdev-3.png)

-      Copy and paste to browser to access and you'll be redirected to your project.
+      Copy and paste to browser to access, and you'll be redirected to your project.

       ![Local Triggerdotdev 4](./docs/images/local-development-setup/local-triggerdotdev-4.png)